top of page

 • Reflect – We consider what’s shifted and where to go from here

 Your first session is all about getting to know each other and making sure it feels like a good fit.
-You don’t need to have it all figured out — we’ll shape a way forward together, based on what you need right now.
+You don’t need to have it all figured out.
+We’ll shape a way forward together, based on what you need right now.

 If you’re ready to take the next step, let’s talk.
 Therapy can support you through burnout, stress, or whatever caring is asking of you today.